VictoriaMetrics/VictoriaMetrics/docs/guides/guide-vmanomaly-vmalert.md

 Let's look into parameters in each section:

 * `scheduler`
-    As we need to set an alert for it, we will use periodic "scheduler.periodic.PeriodicScheduler".

     * `infer_every` - how often trained models will make inferences on new data.
 Basically, how often to generate new datapoints for anomaly_score.
+Format examples: 30s, 4m, 2h, 1d.
+Time granularity ('s' - seconds, 'm' - minutes, 'h' - hours, 'd' - days).
+    You can look at this as how often a model will write its conclusions on newly added data.
+Here in example we are asking every 1 minute: based on the previous data, do these new datapoints look abnormal?

     * `fit_every` - how often to retrain the models.
 The higher the frequency -- the fresher the model, but the more CPU it consumes.
 If omitted, the models will be retrained on each infer_every cycle.
+Format examples: 30s, 4m, 2h, 1d.
+Time granularity ('s' - seconds, 'm' - minutes, 'h' - hours, 'd' - days).

     * `fit_window` - what data interval to use for model training.
 Longer intervals capture longer historical behavior and detect seasonalities better, but is slower to adapt to permanent changes to metrics behavior.
 Recommended value is at least two full seasons.
+Format examples: 30s, 4m, 2h, 1d.
+Time granularity ('s' - seconds, 'm' - minutes, 'h' - hours, 'd' - days).
     Here is the previous 14 days of data to put into the model training.
-You can choose other time granularity ('s' - seconds, 'm' - minutes, 'h' - hours, 'd' - days).
-Examples: 30s, 4m, 2h, 1d.

-    You can look at this as how often a model will write its conclusions on newly added data.
-Here in example we are asking every 30 seconds: based on the previous data, do these new datapoints look abnormal?
-You can choose other time granularity ('s' - seconds, 'm' - minutes, 'h' - hours, 'd' - days).
-Examples: 30s, 4m, 2h, 1d.

 * `model`
     * `class` - what model to run.
 You can use your own model or choose from built-in models: Seasonal Trend Decomposition, Facebook Prophet, ZScore, Rolling Quantile, Holt-Winters and ARIMA.

     Here we use Facebook Prophet with default parameters (`model.prophet.ProphetModel`).
 You can put parameters that are available in their [docs](https://facebook.github.io/prophet/docs/quick_start.html).

-    Possible values: `anomaly_score`, `yhat`, `yhat_lower`, `yhat_upper`, `y`.
-You can choose all or some of them.

 * `reader`
-  * `class` - defining where to read data from.
-Here `"reader.vm.VmReader"`
   * `datasource_url` - Data source.
 An HTTP endpoint that serves `/api/v1/query_range`.
   * `queries`: - MetricsQL (extension of PromQL) expressions,  where you want to find anomalies.